gauravmanerkar/uc_pdf_invoice_mail/README.txt

  * Developed by Gaurav Manerkar
  */

-This module created PDF Invoices and store orders and sends PDF as and attachment to customers
+This module generates PDF Invoice of order and sends PDF as an attachment to customer

-DEPENDENCIES

-There are dependencies for this module:

- DOMPDF

 REQUIREMENTS
 This module requires the following modules: